Internal Audit Charter

 It assists the Group in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the governance, risk management and control processes.

 The internal audit activity is established by the Board of Directors, which has delegated authority to the Group Audit Committee to oversee the activities of the internal audit function.

 Standards for the Professional Practice of Internal Auditing

-Group Internal Audit will govern itself by adherence to the mandatory elements of The Global Institute of Internal Auditors International Professional Practices Framework including its Standards, Definition and Core principles for the Professional Practice of Internal Auditing, the Code of Ethics as well as the UK and Ireland Chartered Institute of Internal Auditors ‘Guidance on Effective Internal Audit in the Financial Services Sector’.
+GIA will govern itself by adherence to the mandatory elements of The Global Institute of Internal Auditors International Professional Practices Framework including its Standards, Definition and Core principles for the Professional Practice of Internal Auditing, the Code of Ethics as well as the UK and Ireland Chartered Institute of Internal Auditors ‘Guidance on Effective Internal Audit in the Financial Services Sector’.

-The internal audit activity, with strict accountability for confidentiality and safeguarding records and information, is authorised full, free, and unrestricted access to any and all of the organisation's functions, records, physical properties, personnel and to attend any committee forums pertinent to carrying out any engagement.
+The internal audit activity, with strict accountability for confidentiality and safeguarding records and information, is authorised full, free, timely and unrestricted access to any and all of the organisation's functions, records, physical properties, personnel and to attend any committee forums pertinent to carrying out any engagement.
 All employees are required to assist the internal audit activity in fulfilling its roles and responsibilities.

 Independence and objectivity